 However, unlike allopurinol, it is mainly broken down by the liver rather than the kidney, which is why it can be used more easily in patients with kidney disease.

 Febuxostat may be very effective at lowering the serum uric acid level.
 As with allopurinol, febuxostat may cause temporary worsening of your symptoms when you first start taking it.

 To try to reduce the frequency and severity of this side effect, your doctor may prescribe you regular daily oral NSAIDs or colchicine (one to two tablets daily) for up to six months following the start of febuxostat as preventative treatment (prophylaxis).

 Common side effects of febuxostat include:

 - an increased number of acute gout attacks

 - skin rash

-Currently, febuxostat is not considered suitable for people with heart problems (especially heart failure), or with serious kidney disease.
+Currently, febuxostat is not considered to be suitable for people with heart problems, especially heart failure.